 Code language: PHP (php)

-As you might notice, if we try to call the generator function more than the intended limit, it will throw a “StopIteration” error.
-So, we would have to ensure that we catch such expectations if there might be unexpected Python method calls for these methods.
+Caution ⚠️: As you might notice, if we try to call the generator function more than the intended limit, it will throw a “StopIteration

-The Power of yield Statement
+Understanding The yield Statement

 The yield

-statement is what makes generators special.
+statement is what makes python generators special.
 When a generator function is called, it returns a generator object without executing the function’s body.
 The function only executes when next()

 it is called on the generator object.